Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type

 In the text, we often review some basic prerequisites to make the documents relatively self-contained.

+Since the first author presented the main conjecture \ref{K3.Main.Conjecture} at Oxford in the Clay conference ``Algebraic geometry --- new and old---" in September 2016 (resp., Conjecture \ref{K3.Main.Conjecture2} in the Mirror symmetry international conference at Kyoto university in December 2016), we have talked and discussed on the topic at Singapore, Levico Terme, Ann Arbor, Shanghai, Xiamen, Moscow, and various cities in Japan.
+We thank the organizers and the hosts for making such enjoyable chances which encouraged us.

+This work is posted on arXiv at arXiv:1810.07685 and its announcement \cite{OO} has been also published.
+Especially until then, our work benefited from the helpful comments from our colleagues and friends whom we thank very much; Yuki Arano, Kenji Hashimoto, Shouhei Honda, Hiroshi Iritani, Tetsushi Ito, Chen Jiang, Ryoichi Kobayashi, Teruhisa Koshikawa, Radu Laza, Daisuke Matsushita, Giovanni Mongardi, Yosuke Morita, Shigeru Mukai, Hiraku Nakajima, Yoshinori Namikawa, Yuichi Nohara, Bernd Siebert, Song Sun, Cristiano Spotti, Kazushi Ueda, Ken-Ichi Yoshikawa.
+After our announcement paper \cite{OO}, we could also have some fruitful discussions with Lorenzo Foscolo, Song Sun, David Morrison, Jeff A. Viaclovsky in June 2018, on Conjecture \ref{K3.Main.Conjecture2} and possible relations with \cite{ChCh}, \cite{Fos}, \cite{HSVZ}, \cite{Morr}.
+Mattias Jonsson, Valentino Tosatti, Keita Goto, and Masafumi Hattori gave us helpful comments on the manuscript.
+Also the anonymous kind referees gave us various helpful comments and suggestions for the revision.
+We would like to thank them all gratefully.

 During this research, the first author was partially supported by JSPS Grant-in-Aid for Young Scientists (B) No.\ 26870316, Grant-in-Aid (S), No.\ 16H06335 and Grant-in-Aid for Early-Career Scientists No.\ 18K13389.
-The second author was partially supported by JSPS KAKENHI Grant No.\ 16K17562.
+The second author was partially supported by JSPS Grant-in-Aid for Young Scientists (B) No.\ 16K17562.